ngand000/nicebreakers/userManual.md

   - Click the like button to increment the like count of this activity
     - (Will be limited to one like per post when log in implemented)
   - Click the dislike button to decrement the like count of this activity
-    - (Will be limited to one dilike per post when log in implemented)
+    - (Will be limited to one dislike per post when log in implemented)
   - Click the report button to report this post for a violation
     - Enter a reason the the given popup box
     - Click Go Back to cancel your report and exit popup
     - Click Report to file the report and exit popup
   - Outbound Pages:
-    - Click the Nicebreakers logo to return to the Activites Page
+    - Click the Nicebreakers logo to return to the Activities Page

 ## How to Report a Bug

 - Go to the public nicebreakers github repository issue page: https://github.com/ngand000/nicebreakers/issues
 - Click "New issue" in the top-right
 - Please mark the bug with a "Bug" tag and a severity tag "Critical/Notable/Inconvenience/Negligible"
-- If you have multiple bugs and can isolate them, please file them seperatly
+- If you have multiple bugs and can isolate them, please file them separately
 - Follow the following template to help us follow-up on your bug:

   - Contact Info: (Optional) Please give email, phone, etc so we can contact you if needed

-  - Bug Summary: Give a breif but specific overview of the bug.
-Sugguested format: "A functionality on B webpage does C when input is D but I expected it to do E."
+  - Bug Summary: Give a brief but specific overview of the bug.
+Suggested format: "A functionality on B webpage does C when input is D but I expected it to do E."

   - Steps to Reproduce: Please walk through all relevant steps to reproduce your bug.
 Try to generalize as much as possible (ex: upload png file vs upload smile-face.png) and remove any steps that are not essential to creating the bug (such as "log-in to account" if bug also appears in guest mode)

   - Expected Behaviour: Please detail what you expected the website to do as a result of your above steps.
 Can be left out if the Bug summary section covers this sufficiently.

-  - Actual Behaviour: Please detail in what ways the actual observed behviour of the website deviated from your expected behaviour.
+  - Actual Behaviour: Please detail in what ways the actually observed behaviour of the website deviated from your expected behaviour.
 Can be left out if the Bug summary section covers this sufficiently.

   - Relevant Files: Please include any relevant files, error logs, screenshots, or other media that causes or is made by the issue